What is a W2 Form: Everything You Need to Know

 Arranged as a series of variously sized, labelled boxes, this form is designed to show the year’s total tax that your employer withheld from your paychecks.
 The Internal Revenue Service requires several periodic payments of taxes over the course of the year, and generally speaking the employer assumes that responsibility.
 The W-2 issued by the IRS should align with what they have removed from your earnings.
 Every W-2 is essentially the same, with the only difference being the tailoring of the given information to reflect the specific taxable numbers of the federal, state, and local returns.
 Every employer issues the same standardized W-2.

-To the upper left hand side of the document are the identification features of the W-2, functioning as a tracking system.
-Box A contains the employee’s social security number.
+To the upper left side of the document are the identification features of the W-2, functioning as a tracking system.
+Box A contains the employee’s Social Security number.
 To make sure the tax return is completed on time, it is prudent to double-check your information in this section for accuracy.

 The remaining portions of the W-2 reflect the wages, tips, earnings, or otherwise numerically quantified payments for services paid from the employer to the employee within the given tax year.